 Devices are organized by controller then by rooms on that controller:

 Each device added to a controller on your account has its own tile in the devices area.
 The information and options on a tile depends on the device type, device on/off status, and controller connection status:

-You can also add device tiles to your dynamic dashboard.
-Dashboard tiles give a fast heads-up on the status of your device and can be customized to show exactly the information you want.
+Device tiles are also shown on your dynamic dashboard.
+Dashboard tiles let you control your device and can be customized to show exactly the information you want.
 The following image shows the dashboard tile for a device in two different states:

 Currently, you must use the Vera mobile app to import your connected smart devices: